 "If your office is participating in a secret Santa gift exchange, rely on your coworkers' personalities, hobbies, interests, and favorite colors.
 One co-worker may enjoy canvas painting, so a new brush set may be appropriate.
 Another colleague may listen to Michael Buble, so a DVD will be perfect.
 Incorporate the personal insights they share about their interests as a guide in choosing a thoughtful gift," Schweitzer said.

-If you work in a small work team, individual gifts are nice, and it's okay to get the same thing for each person, such as an ornament, a scented candle, or a box of chocolates.
+If you work in a small work team, individual gifts are nice, and it's okay to get the same thing for each person, such as an ornament or a box of chocolates.

 Do remember the support staff

 Schweitzer said, "The support staff makes any office hum smoothly and efficiently.
 In every office I've worked in, they are the lifeblood and the first on my list, along with the boss.
 Skipping the support staff would be professional suicide.
 Include all support staff, mailroom employees, runners, messengers, receptionists, administrative assistants, secretaries, and all other professional staff I failed to list."

 Don't exchange gifts in front of others who didn't make your list

 If you give gifts to just a few co-workers, do it after hours or when no one is around.
 Another option is to take them to a private lunch and hand out the gifts at that time.
 Think back to elementary school and how the teachers always insisted that you needed to share with everyone.
 Same mind-set, only now you're an adult.
 And thoughtful, kind adults don't let others feel left out.